Sophia Peletier: Season 2

 In the premiere, "What Lies Ahead", the group is stopped on a vehicle-jammed highway, where they stop to loot abandoned cars for supplies and new clothes.
 In the process, a massive herd of walkers forces the group to take cover underneath the cars.
-Sophia is separated from Carol, and is discovered by two walkers.
+Sophia is separated from Carol and is discovered by two walkers.
 She runs away from them, with Eliza's doll in her arms.
-Rick runs after her and carries her to a safe spot in the nearby woods so he could go and kill the walkers.
+Rick runs after her and carries her to a safe spot in the nearby woods so he can go and kill the walkers.
 He does so successfully, but when he comes back, Sophia is nowhere to be found.
-The group goes on a search for her, but find no trace of her.
+The group goes on a search for her, but finds no trace of her.
 They come upon a church, and while there, Carol stops and prays to the figure of Jesus on the Cross.
 She says that even though she prayed for Ed's death for abusing her and "looking" at Sophia, her punishment should not be Sophia's death.
 This implies that Ed had incestuous feelings toward his daughter, although it is left ambiguous whether he acted on them.

 The group keeps searching for Sophia but is unsuccessful.
 In the episode "Cherokee Rose", Carl's injuries ultimately lead the whole group onto Hershel Greene's (Scott Wilson) farm, where they settle.
-They continue their search, but still nothing seems to turn up.
+They continue their search, but still, nothing seems to turn up.
 In the episode "Chupacabra", the only thing that comes to light is Sophia's doll, which had been discovered by Daryl Dixon (Norman Reedus).
 Daryl goes on several searches for Sophia, being one of the most devoted members of the group in looking towards recovering her.
 He and Carol bond greatly because of his efforts.
-In the mid-season finale "Pretty Much Dead Already", Glenn Rhee (Steven Yeun) tells the group that he discovered that Hershel has been keeping a group of walkers, consisting largely of his family and neighbors, in his barn, as he had believed them to be sick but nonetheless curable patients.
-Shane goes against Rick's orders, opens the barn, and (along with the rest of the group) shoots all the walkers that stumble out.
-Just as things seem to be over and done with, one more walker stumbles out of the barn - Sophia, who had been bitten while in the woods.
+In the mid-season finale "Pretty Much Dead Already", Glenn Rhee (Steven Yeun) tells the group that he discovered that Hershel has been keeping a group of walkers, consisting largely of his family and neighbors, in his barn, as he had believed them to be sick but curable patients.
+Shane goes against Rick's orders, opens the barn, and (along with the rest of the group) shoots all the walkers who stumble out.
+Just as things seem to be over and done with, one more walker stumbles out of the barn – Sophia, who had been bitten while in the woods.
 Knowing what must be done, Rick steps forward and shoots her, putting her out of her misery.
-In the mid-season premiere "Nebraska", she is buried in a funeral ceremony, alongside Hershel's second wife Annette and stepson Shawn (who were also kept in his barn as walkers).
+In the mid-season premiere "Nebraska", she is buried in a funeral ceremony, alongside Hershel's second wife Annette, and stepson Shawn (who were also kept in his barn as walkers).
 Carol does not attend the funeral, saying that her daughter "died a long time ago".